Greginkansas/-openhab-openhab1wiki/REST-API.md

 The REST API furthermore supports server-push, so you can subscribe yourself on change notification for certain resources.
 Find more about the server-push features in the "Server-Push" section below.

-The uris of the REST API support different media types.
+The URIs of the REST API support different media types.
 This means that you can define the format of the response with an additional HTTP header like

     Accept: application/xml
 For each url, you will find the list of supported media types documented below.